SFU-CMPT353-W25-DBS/Project/docs/observations.md

 6) About 50% of outages labeled as "Under investigation" affected less than 4 people
 7) The majority of outages are planned
 8) Sechelt exists and has a concerning number of power outages
+9) Date range we selected may introduce some bias since we're starting in the middle of winter.
+10) Greenhills substation has no gisId and any outage data related to it has no coordinates.
+Distances between the substation and outages is always 11,748.61 km.

-- If anyone's curious, when I loaded 200 days I got the following message : "outages.csv: tokenization, wrapping, folding, codelens, word highlighting and sticky scroll have been turned off for this large file in order to reduce memory usage and avoid freezing or crashing."
-So CSV is no longer in pretty colours.
-I wonder if my computer would crash at 360+ days lol.
+11) When loading large amounts of data, you may receive the following message : "outages.csv: tokenization, wrapping, folding, codelens, word highlighting and sticky scroll have been turned off for this large file in order to reduce memory usage and avoid freezing or crashing."

 # Known Outage Types (case sensitive):